 Emergency Foster Services

-St.Amant Emergency Foster Services (EFS) works with families in Winnipeg and rural Manitoba to foster children with disabilities.
-The program is designed to provide individualized care to children in crisis, with a variety of high needs, in a nurturing, safe and stable family environment that promotes growth and encourages personal choice and opportunity.
+St.Amant Emergency Foster Services (EFS) works with families in Winnipeg and to foster children with disabilities.
+The program is designed to provide individualized care to children in crisis, with a variety of complex needs, in a nurturing, safe and stable family environment that promotes growth and encourages personal choice and opportunity.
 St.Amant EFS foster providers are an integral part of a care team that provides supports to children in need of stabilization and extensive resource provision.

 Learn more about who needs foster care below, who can be a foster care provider and what is involved, rights of a person in foster care, foster care provider responsibilities and St.Amant’s responsibilities.